Persistent and Zigzag Homology: A Matrix Factorization Viewpoint

 Our approach has several notable differences compared to existing computational approaches for persistent and zigzag homology.
-First, we consider a two step approach, where first induced maps on homology are computed to form a quiver representation, and then our algorithm extracts the barcode.
+First, we consider a two step approach, where first induced maps on homology are computed to form a quiver representation, and then we compute the barcode.
 In contrast, existing approaches work almost exclusively on the level of chain complexes, missing out on the abstraction and compression that induced maps on homology afford.
-We believe that the two approaches are complementary, and that many existing optimizations could be applied when computing homology and induced maps.
-Second, our approach works for general cell complexes, and general cell maps, whereas some existing approaches are focused on the simplicial (or cubical) complexes and simplicial maps.
-We also work with arbitrary field coefficients, when some existing approaches for induced maps are limited to $\FF_2$ coefficients \cite{DeySimplicalMap}.
-Third, our approach offers multiple opportunities for parallelization, whereas most existing approaches are sequential in nature.
+Second, our approach works for general cell complexes, and general cell maps, and arbitrary fields, whereas some existing approaches are focused on the simplicial (or cubical) complexes and simplicial maps or are limited to $\FF_2$ coefficients \cite{DeySimplicalMap}.
+Third, our approach offers multiple opportunities for parallelization, whereas existing implementations to zigzag homology are sequential in nature.
 Computing induced maps on homology is trivially parallelizable, and our quiver algorithm also admits a divide and conquer parallelization scheme.
 The first divide and conquer approach for zigzag homology was described at a high level in \cite{ZZalg2009}, which operates on chain complexes instead of induced maps on homology, and has not been implemented to the best of our knowledge.
 Another approach observed the embarassingly parallel computation of induced maps, and provided a divide and conquer scheme for induced maps based on pullbacks \cite{skrabaParallelScalableZigzag}, but again these observations were not implemented in any parallel framework.
 Greg Henselman has also had thoughts on a divide and conquer approach for zigzag homology \cite{henselman2017talk}.
-A scheme to simplify complexes is trivially parallelizable for reasons similar to the trivial parallelization of induced maps is found in \cite{boissonnatStrongCollapsePersistence2018}.
+A scheme to simplify complexes that is trivially parallelizable for reasons similar to the trivial parallelization of induced maps is found in \cite{boissonnatStrongCollapsePersistence2018}.
 Our parallelization scheme is different and complementary to existing efforts to use spectral sequences to parallelize homology calculations \cite{lewisParallelComputationPersistent2015, yoon2018}, as well as parallelization used in clearing and compression optimizations \cite{bauerClearCompressComputing2014}.
 Finally, we unify computations for persistent and zigzag homology to a degree that is not seen in existing algorithms, in the sense that modifications to handle arrows of different directions are trivial when stated in terms of matrix factorizations.